lyricstify/lyricstify/README.md

 ### Using NPM (Node Package Manager) - recommended for most use cases

-First, you need to install [Node.js](https://nodejs.org/en/download) (using the latest LTS version or higher is recommended).
+First, you need to install [Node.js](https://nodejs.org/en/download) (require Node >= 16.20.0, but using the latest LTS version or higher is recommended).
 Then, you can run the following command in your terminal:

 ```
 npm install -g @lyricstify/lyricstify